Hey everybody, and welcome to PT Pioneer.

 Online coaching has taken off over the last decade and is steadily becoming a dominant revenue option for many industries, including fitness.

-As a fitness instructor in modern times, having an online component to your business is essential to the growth of your personal trainer career.
+As a fitness instructor in modern times, having an online business component is essential to the growth of your personal trainer career.

-Most people are glued to some sort of digital, online device, mainly a smartphone.
+Most people are glued to some digital, online device, mainly a smartphone.

-Many services which were traditionally real-world engagements are now significantly online such as shopping, transport, and even accommodation.
+Many traditionally real-world services, such as shopping, transport, and even accommodation, are now significantly online.

-In the same regard, you should have your Personal Training business angled towards an online market.
+Similarly, it would be best if you had your Personal Training business angled toward an online market.

 Your marketing, sales, and delivery will do well online, and as an online PT, you open up so many options in terms of service offerings and revenue channels.